 Another interesting direction is jointly modeling the temperature and velocity fields based on the underlying process for temperature and salinity.
 Dynamic height anomaly, modeled separately from temperature in this work, is indeed a nonlinear function of temperature and salinity, which are the primitive measurements we obtain from the Argo floats.
 An exciting extension of our approach could be modeling the temperature and dynamic height anomaly fields instead as a bivariate Gaussian process, similar to the approach taken by \citet{yarger_functional-data_2020} for jointly modeling temperature and salinity.
 Admittedly, finding an appropriate cross-correlation function between temperature and dynamic height anomaly might not be as straightforward as for temperature and salinity.

+Our LGPR model is premised on the assumption that spatio-temporal dependency in the Argo data within a small enough window can be successfully approximated by a stationary process.
+This assumption shares a common theme with existing methods for modeling non-stationary random fields in spatio-temporal statistics; yet, the premise is challenged if the true underlying field is locally non-stationary.
+Several refinements are possible, e.g., by adopting a non-stationary covariance function \citep{higdon_process-convolution_1998,paciorek_spatial_2006} directly within each local window, or by better accommodating the spatio-temporal inhomogeneity when local stationarity suffices.
+The latter might be achieved by allowing the window size to be adaptive, by leveraging a test to determine subregions of stationarity \citep{fuentes_interpolation_2002}, or by adopting a multiresolution wavelet basis \citep{nychka_multiresolution_2002}.
+These refinements would require a careful treatment as the increased model flexibility would incur a higher variance which may offset the potential bias of the locally stationary model.

-While we relied on the local Gaussian process to define the spatio-temporal process, the complete characterization of the second order structure (covariance kernel) is not enough to describe the full process when it is non-Gaussian.
+While we relied on the Gaussian process to define the local spatio-temporal process, the complete characterization of the second-order structure (covariance kernel) is not enough to describe the full process when it is non-Gaussian.